Planet of the Apes (2001 film): Cancelled sequel

 Fox stated that if Planet of the Apes was a financial success, then a sequel would be commissioned.
-Ultimately, they decided against pursuing another film.
 When asked whether he would be interested in working on a follow-up, director Tim Burton replied, "I'd rather jump out a window."
 Mark Wahlberg and Helena Bonham Carter would have returned if Burton had decided to make another Apes film.
 Paul Giamatti had been interested in reprising his role.
 "I think it'd be great to have apes driving cars, smoking cigars," Giamatti said.
 "Wearing glasses, sitting in a board room, stuff like that."
-Planet of the Apes was the last film Burton worked on with his former fiancée Lisa Marie.
-After their relationship broke up, Burton started a relationship with Bonham Carter, who portrayed Ari.
+Planet of the Apes was the last film Burton worked on with his then fiancée Lisa Marie.
+After their break up, Burton started a relationship with Bonham Carter, who portrayed Ari.
 Planet of the Apes was also Burton's first collaboration with producer Richard D. Zanuck.

 Reboot

 Fox returned to the franchise in 2011 with Rise of the Planet of the Apes, a reboot of the series that led to its own sequels.